Skip to main content

 • operational monitoring

 Byte usage is separate from Document Units.
 A large upload does not automatically mean a large Document Unit count, and vice versa.
 The platform also enforces a maximum upload size per document under your plan.
+For size-accounted families such as CAD, GIS, and Parquet, the platform counts usage in 100 KiB units rounded up from the uploaded payload size rather than page-based counting.
+Any non-empty upload below 100 KiB still counts as 1 usage unit.

 Usage Visibility